priyankachahal/hospitalBlockchain/Classification Models/README.md

 3. Linear SVM
 4. Random Forest

-Random Forest gives the best accuracy of 86%.
+# Random Forest gives the best accuracy of 86% among all classification models.